Lady Slippers Orchid (Paphiopedilum Orchid) Care Indoors: Water, Soil, Fertilizer, Propagation

 Paphiopedilum Orchids are native to Southeast Asia, the Indian Subcontinent, southern China, New Guinea and the Solomon and Bismarck Islands.
 They naturally occur as terrestrials on the forest floor, but a few are epiphytes and some are lithophytes.

-Paphiopedilum Orchids are non-toxic to both humans and pets.
-They are safe to grow in the home and office space.
+No. Paphiopedilum Orchids are non-toxic to both humans and pets.
+They are safe to grow in a home with children, cats, dogs and other pets.

 Where to Buy